 Health Calculator for Milk

 Oat milk VS cow’s milk?
 Soy milk VS almond milk?
 Which milk is better for you?
 How does your favorite milk stack up?
 In a grocery aisle where there are not only cow’s milk, but goat milk and oat milk and soy, rice, pea, hemp, cashew, almond, and coconut milk options, the choice isn’t always clear.
 Cup for cup, which milk is the healthiest?
 Which has the most protein, or saturated fat?
-Click below to find out!

-Pick Your Milk
+Pick Your Milks:

-Pick Your Parameters
+Pick Your Parameters:

 Cow's Milk (Whole)